Codex Entry 05: The Culinary Traversal, 900–1700

 - Rice-and-meat preparations in the Malay biryani-adjacent family — anchored at the elite-court level, not the household.

 Linguistic loadout.
 Arabic-via-Malay vocabulary stabilizes in the Sulu and Maguindanao courts: halal, haram, kanduli (ritual feast), sapi (cattle/beef, via Malay), manuk (Austronesian, but ritually re-anchored).
-The loanword direction is Arabic → Malay → court Tausug / court Maguindanaon.
+By standard linguistic scholarship — externally sourced rather than drawn from the primary corpus — the loanword direction runs Arabic → Malay → court Tausug / court Maguindanaon.
 This is the layer that the colonial archive often erases or recasts as “Moro influence” without naming the actual mechanism.

 V. 1521–1565 — Encounter cuisine, the table Pigafetta saw

-When Magellan’s expedition reaches the Visayas in 1521, Antonio Pigafetta sits at a table that is the cumulative product of the previous four movements.
-He describes — and this is anchored — rice as the central staple, palm wine in named varieties, roast pig in the inihaw lineage, raw fish denatured in vinegar and ginger (kinilaw, without chili, without tomato), banana, citrus, and a feast structure organized around the sandugo — the blood compact.
+When Magellan’s expedition reaches the Visayas in 1521, the chroniclers of the encounter sit at a table that is the cumulative product of the previous four movements.
+The early-contact record describes rice as the central staple, palm wine as a central drink (the primary corpus attests its centrality in generic terms, not a roster of named varieties), roast pig in the inihaw lineage, raw fish denatured in vinegar and ginger (kinilaw, without chili, without tomato), banana, citrus, and a feast structure organized around the sandugo — the blood compact.

 The sandugo is the central anchor.
 It is a kinship-by-ritual-food-sharing instrument.
 It is treaty diplomacy with an edible signature.
 Magellan and his successors will read it as submission.
 That is the categorical mistake of Story 9.
 It is also a culinary mistake: they did not understand what they were eating.